-Program Description While not a standard, this cover sheet provides applicants with the opportunity to concisely introduce their program to the readers, describe its history and scope, and define unique features and terminology.
-Applicants should provide background information necessary for readers to understand the depth and breadth of the program.
-Required Information 1.
-Institution, program name, number of unduplicated students, credit hours awarded last year, number of faculty liaisons, number of high schools, number of disciplines, number of instructors, number of courses, number of sections, and average class size.
-2. A list of disciplines, the titles of courses offered in each discipline, and the names of faculty liaisons assigned to each course, using the template available on the Accreditation Resources section of the NACEP website.
-If also applying for CPF endorsement, the institution will need to provide separate discipline lists for each endorsement.
-3. Designated which NACEP Endorsement your institution is applying for: a.
-Concurrent Enrollment Program (CEP) High school instructors are defined as full time employees of partner high schools.
-Paying high school instructors a stipend does not change the model of endorsement. b.
-College Provided Faculty Model (CPF) College provided faculty are part-time or full-time faculty members of the institution who are employed by a secondary partner.
-4. A narrative describing (at a minimum): • program history and development, • whether mixed classes are allowed, any restrictions placed on such classes, • geographic extent, who pays for courses (student, school, district, college, and/or state), student admission criteria if program is not open admission, and any relevant state policies, regulations, statutes, and laws.
-Commentary • The program description provides a framework of understanding of the concurrent enrollment program and how it fits into the institution.
-Description should be 1-5 pages in length. • Supporting materials do not count toward the 5-page maximum. • Applications should use a consistent list of disciplines and courses for Program Description and standards requiring evidence from all disciplines (C2, C3, F2, F3, A1). • NACEP Standards do not prohibit mixed classes containing both dual credit students and high school credit-only students.
-Some states and institutions place restrictions on such classes. • In the list of disciplines and courses, provide both the abbreviations and full names.
-For example, utilize Liberal Arts (LA) or CMST (Communication Studies) 101, rather than simply LA or CMST 101. • Accreditation applications should only include supporting evidence for NACEP-defined concurrent enrollment courses.
-Evidence of other types of dual and concurrent enrollment is not to be included in the application. • If multiple or satellite campuses are involved in your concurrent enrollment program, explain how they are accredited by your regional institutional accreditor and how the concurrent enrollment programs functions across the campuses (see Page 7).
+name, number of unduplicated students, credit hours awarded faculty liaisons, number of high schools, number of disciplines, s, number of courses, number of sections, and average class he titles of courses offered in each discipline, and the names signed to each course, using the template available on the ces section of the NACEP website.
+If also applying for CPF titution will need to provide separate discipline lists for each ructors are defined as full time employees of partner high high school instructors a stipend does not change the model of

+ACEP Endorsement your institution is applying for:

+Ilment Program (CEP)

+Faculty Model (CPF)

+I faculty are part-time or full-time faculty members of the re employed by a secondary partner.

+ribing (at a minimum):

+and development,

+classes are allowed,

+placed on such classes,

+ent,

+ourses (student, school, district, college, and/or state),

+sion criteria if program is not open admission, and

+ate policies, regulations, statutes, and laws.

+tion provides a framework of understanding of the concurrent and how it fits into the institution.

+e 1-5 pages in length.

+do not count toward the 5-page maximum.

+use a consistent list of disciplines and courses for Program dards requiring evidence from all disciplines (C2, C3, F2, F3, A1).

+o not prohibit mixed classes containing both dual credit students lit-only students.
+Some states and institutions place restrictions es and courses, provide both the abbreviations and full names.
+Liberal Arts (LA) or CMST (Communication Studies) 101, rather IST 101.

+tions should only include supporting evidence for NACEPnrollment courses.
+Evidence of other types of dual and at is not to be included in the application.

+campuses are involved in your concurrent enrollment program, accredited by your regional institutional accreditor and how the at programs functions across the campuses (see Page 7).